Support for Applications

-From 2011 two specific Teaching and Learning Innovation Grants will be available for submissions that show innovation in the area of internationalisation of the curriculum.
+Two specific Teaching and Learning Innovation Grants will be available for submissions that show innovation in the area of internationalisation of the curriculum.
 Internationalisation of the Curriculum is defined by the Organisation for Economic Co-operation and Development (OECD) as:

 A curriculum with an international orientation in content and/or form, aimed at preparing students for performing (professionally and socially) in an international and multicultural context and designed for domestic and international students.

 - The scheme may award up to nine grants per annum (including two focused on Internationalisation of the Curriculum).
 The grants will be in the range of $6000 to $12000 each.

 - There will normally be provision in each round for at least one grant per faculty.

 - At least one of the grants will also normally be made to applicants from Yunggorendi, the Student Learning Centre and other areas/units of the University not associated with a faculty.

 Applications can be made by members of academic staff, professional staff or staff members with academic status who have:

 - an appointment of 0.4 or more, and

 - a contract for at least 2 years following the year in which the application is made; and

 - demonstrated engagement with learning and teaching at Flinders University.